AssemblyAI/assemblyai-webrtc-wrapper/README.md

 ```
 Stop audio stream being recorded.
 Recorded audio is processed and sent to the AssemblyAI API for transcription.

-- **callback**: function to handle result of transcription operation
+- **callback**: Function to handle result of transcription operation.
-The AssemblyAI API returns the following object upon completion.
+The AssemblyAI API returns the following response object upon completion.
 Details can be found at [AssemblyAI Documentation](https://docs.assemblyai.com/stream/).
 ```
 Example response:
 {